Kungbib/openapc-se/README.md

-# About Openapc-se
+# About Open APC Sweden

-This is a pilot project initiated by the National Library of Sweden together with Swedish higher education institutions (HEIs).
-The apc survey below includes only journal articles.
+Open APC Sweden is a pilot project initiated by the National Library of Sweden together with Swedish higher education institutions (HEIs) in order to investigate the possibilities of establishing an open open access publication cost database.

-A first [report](http://www.kb.se/dokument/open%20access/Open_APC_Sweden_English_LAST.pdf) from the pilot with the results from the initial workshop is now published at [OpenAccess.se](http://www.kb.se/openaccess/Open-APC-Sweden/).
+A first [report](http://www.kb.se/dokument/open%20access/Open_APC_Sweden_English_LAST.pdf) from the pilot with the results from an initial workshop held in 2016 is now published at [OpenAccess.se](http://www.kb.se/openaccess/Open-APC-Sweden/).
 The report concludes that Sweden has currently no common funding system in place in order to finance and handle invoices for Article Processing Charges (APCs) paid in order to publish open access articles, fulfilling the demands of research funders.
 A Swedish open APC database, like the Open APC Initiative in Germany, would therefore be difficult to implement in Sweden at present.

-A pilot project named "Open APC Sweden" was initiated by the National Library of Sweden together with Swedish HEIs in order to investigate the possibilities of establishing an open database.
 The result from the first workshop proposes two options which could dramatically facilitate the collection and monitoring of Swedish APC data.
 Firstly, Swedish HEIs need to establish a common invoice code for APCs in their respective accounts and invoice processing systems.
 Secondly, institutional repositories need to enable the registration of metadata about “corresponding author”, who receives and pays for incurred APC costs via an invoice directly addressed to the author in question.
+The survey data in this pilot project includes only journal articles.

 In order to establish "Open APC Sweden" there is a great need for a concerted effort by stakeholders.
 The current project aims to keep the Swedish HEI sector informed about ways in which to monitor the total cost of publication, which includes the collection of APCs.